Marine Mammal Commission

 Threats

-Because so little is known about the distribution, movements, biology, and ecology of this species, very little is known with certainty about the threats it faces.
+Due to the limited understanding of North Pacific right whale distribution, movements, biology, and ecology, the threats this species faces remain largely uncertain.
 However, there can be no doubt that its recovery, if not its survival, will depend on successful reproduction and recruitment into the adult population for decades into the future, and this requires that threats from human activities are identified and mitigated as quickly and as thoroughly as possible.
 The fate of the very small number of whales in the eastern population is primarily the responsibility of the U.S. federal government.

-The recovery plan for the species identifies several other potential threats (e.g., vessel noise, oil spills, and climate change).
+NMFS’s recovery plan for the North Pacific right whale expands on these threats and identifies several others, including vessel noise and oil spills.
 We can only speculate on threats faced during the winter and spring when the whales’ whereabouts are largely a mystery.

 Current Conservation Efforts